-Training pathway PHASE PHASE 1 (24 months) PHASE 1 or 2 (12 months) PHASE 2 (24 months) Year of Training ST1 ST2 ST3 ST4 ST5 Examinations DFPH MFPH Key points gain core public and knowledge.
-Registrars will be demonstrate the integrate their s knowledge and towards independent ase 1 registrars will public health skills edge.
-Will begin to wite their ability to heir skills and e and progress dependent practice.
-This supervision and of DFPH and Transition to phase 2 is usually during ST3 through: achievement of MFPH; completion of core training elements (i.e. service based Transition to phase 2 is usually during ST3 through: achievement of MFPH; completion of core training elements (i.e. service based Transition to phase 2 is increasing lever responsibility lever to phase 2 is usually during ST3 through: achievement of MFPH; completion of core training elements (i.e. service based demonstrates) ading to the they are working at whilst still nal supervision.
-In is increasingly the registrar the ability and take on higher asibility.
-In g up" into a post is ring the final Assessment of progress Assessment of progress will be through examination, workplace-based assessments, annual appraisal and annual review of competence (AR
+Training patriway PHASE PHASE 1 (24 m nonths) PHASE 1 or 2 (12 months) PHASE 2 (24 m 24 months) Year of Training ST1 ST2 ST3 ST4 ST5 Examinations DFPH MFPH Key points During phase 1 gain core public and knowledge.
+Registrars will be demonstrate their sknowledge and towards independent of MFPH are key rephase 1. e health skills begin to eir ability to kills and progress ndent practice.
+DFPH and Transition to phase 2 is usually during ST3 through: achievement of MFPH; completion of core training elements (i.e. service based training and health protection) During phase 2 increasing level responsibility le final year when expected to be consultant level under education.
+This supervision light touch as the demonstrates the competence to levels of responsible A period of "actionsultant level encouraged duryear of training." s of ading to the they are working at whilst still hal supervision. h is increasingly he registrar he ability and take on higher hisibility. hing up" into a post is ring the final Assessment of progress through examination, workplace-based and annual review of competence (AR